pymc-devs/pytensor/doc/tutorial/profiling.rst

-The profiler will output one profile per Pytensor function and produce a profile that is the sum of the printed profiles.
+The profiler will output one profile per PyTensor function and produce a profile that is the sum of the printed profiles.
 Each profile contains four sections: global info, class info, `Op`\s info and `Apply` node info.

-In the global section, the "Message" is the name of the Pytensor function. :func:`pytensor.function` has an optional parameter ``name`` that defaults to ``None``.
-Change it to something else to help profile many Pytensor functions.
+In the global section, the "Message" is the name of the PyTensor function. :func:`pytensor.function` has an optional parameter ``name`` that defaults to ``None``.
+Change it to something else to help profile many PyTensor functions.
 In that section, we also see the number of times the function was called (1) and the total time spent in all those calls.
-The time spent in :meth:`Function.vm.__call__` and in thunks is useful to understand Pytensor's overhead.
+The time spent in :meth:`Function.vm.__call__` and in thunks is useful to understand PyTensor's overhead.

 Also, we see the time spent in the two parts of the compilation process: rewriting (i.e. modifying the graph to make it more stable/faster) and the